-With fall approaching, it’s time to make sure your hiking gear is on-point.
+With spring approaching, it’s time to make sure your hiking gear is on-point.

 Whether you’re relatively new to hiking or basically half mountain goat, solid gear makes a huge difference.
 Hiking is one of the most straightforward pastimes, so the essential equipment is pretty straightforward too: it’s all meant to keep you safe, healthy and able-bodied.